Frijol/climate-change/GLOSSARY.md

 organization of the petroleum exporting countries

 ## peak oil
-the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher)
+the point in time when the maximum extraction of oil is reached (based on a theory by M. King Hubbert, a Shell researcher).
+Based on the incorrect belief that resource extraction curves fit a bell curve, “peak oil’ is the idea that we will run out of oil to extract and then our industry will drop precipitously, returning us to a hunter-gatherer lifestyle within a few thousand years [Smil, 62-64][Smil]

 ## People's Recovery
 The use of destruction from catastrophic events as an opportunity to rebuild with equity in mind